fygar256/general-assembler-axx/README.md

 #### Floating point and number notation

-For example, suppose we have a processor with floating point as its operand, and `MOVF fa,3.14` loads 3.14 into the fa register and its opcode is 01.
+For example, suppose we have a processor with floating point as an operand, and `MOVF fa,3.14` loads 3.14 into the fa register and its opcode is 01.
 In that case, the pattern data is,

 ```
 MOVF FA,d ::0x01,d>>24,d>>16,d>>8,d